Green Dragon, Dragon Root

 Arisaema dracontium needs consistently moist but well-drained soil rich in organic matter to survive.
 They are fairly uncommon, so finding them in the woods is quite a treat.
 They are found in USDA zones 4-9.

 There were no flowers when I found this plant but they will be AMAZING.
-The flowering stem itself can grow unto 12” tall.
+The flowering stem itself can grow up to 12” tall.
 They will produce a pale green spathe about 2” long which wraps around the base of the spadix.
 The spadix can grow from 6-12” long.
 The spadix can produce male and/or female flowers but usually both.
 Information says sometimes they are unisexual… I have seen photos of the flowers and the male flowers grow above the female flowers.
 If I can find flowers the description would make more sense.
 Check out the links below and you will see what I mean.
 Missouri Plants does not list this species (yet) but hopefully, someday they will.

 I found a few plants in another area that were just beginning to come up.